coredns/coredns/plugin/template/README.md

 **WARNING** there is a syntactical problem with Go templates and caddy config files.
 Expressions like `{{$var}}` will be interpreted as a reference to an environment variable by caddy/coredns while `{{ $var }}` will work.
 Try to avoid template variables.
 See [Bugs](#bugs)

+## Metrics

+If monitoring is enabled (via the *prometheus* directive) then the following metrics are exported:
+- `coredns_template_matches_total` the total number of matched requests.
+- `coredns_template_template_failures_total` the number of times the Go templating failed.
+- `coredns_template_rr_failures_total` the number of times the templated resource record was invalid and could not be parsed.

+Both failure cases indicate a problem with the template configuration.

 ## Examples

 ### Resolve .invalid as NXDOMAIN